minjo1234/TIL/3.Resource/CS/Cloud/AWS/Route 53.md

 Record Type

 - A - maps a hostname to IPv4
-- AAAA - maps a hostname to I
+- AAAA - maps a hostname to IPv6
+- CNAME - maps a hostname to another hostname
+	- The target is a domain name which must have an A or AAAA record
+	- Can't create a CNAME record for a top node